MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automationa.md

 This section describes an example PowerShell script that performs the following operations:

-1. Connects a Power BI deployment pipeline to DevOps.
+1. Connects a Power BI deployment pipeline to Azure DevOps.

 2. Deploys all the Power BI items in the pipeline's development stage.